 “UT Health San Antonio has the passion and vision.
 Because of the inspiration from Glenn Biggs, Dr. Henrich had a grand vision that also matched what I wanted to do.
 The grandness of this vision makes our likelihood for success greater.”

-Sudha Seshadri, M.D., D.M., founding director of the Glenn Biggs Institute for Alzheimer’s & Neurodegenerative Diseases
+Sudha Seshadri, M.D., D.M., director of the Glenn Biggs Institute for Alzheimer’s & Neurodegenerative Diseases